LucreciaVeron/LucreciaVeron/README.md

 - Applying **Higher Order Functions**, **Arrow Functions**, **Generators**, **Template Literals**
 - Testing with **Cypress**, **Jest**, and developing custom frameworks

-🛠️ I’m also working on practical projects such as:
+🛠️ I also worked on practical projects such as:

 - CRM with **IndexedDB**
 - Insurance and loan calculators